lexcorp16/Events-Manager/CONTRIBUTING.md

-## Code of Conduct
+## Coding Style

 For you pull request to be merged it is important you adhere to the airbnb javascript style guide,

 the eslintr.json file make sure  of that so make sure to set it up locally.

-do0 not push development-related files, e.g .env,migration directopries.
+do not push development-related files, e.g .env,migration directopries.

+## Unit Tests

+For every pull request raised, please make sure to write tests for that feature.

+Mocha is the testing framework used for this app and we would love to keep it that way

+To get started with Mocha, check their official docs here.

 Looking forward to working with you..